 5 numbers chosen has an expected value of -0.86

 6 numbers chosen has an expected value of -0.94

 7 numbers chosen has an expected value of -0.94 (slightly lower than 6 number chosen)

 8 numbers chosen has an expected value of -0.97

 9 numbers chosen has an expected value of -0.71 (very slightly higher than 2 number chosen)

 10 numbers chosen has an expected value of -0.75

 What does all that means?

-For those who doesn't understand, I got you.
-What those number means is actually a percentage of the neopoint you will gain (since they are negative, you have a negative gain, so a loss).
+Those number are actually a percentage of the neopoints you will gain (since they are negative, you have a negative gain, so a loss).
 So, if you choose 10 number, you will lose 75% of the total neopoints you will gamble.
 You will lose around 71% of the total amount you gamble at Grarrl Keno if you choose nine or two numbers.
 Nine numbers is slightly better than two, but it is statistically negligible.
 It's kinda nice to know that if you choose 8 number, you will lose 97% of your total gambled neopoints though.
 Totally a fair game, am I right?

 Grarrl Keno is one of the worst gambling game on Neopets.
 You have way more chance at Bagatelle, which is inherently rigged.
 Congratulation TNT for making this huge NP sinks.